We’ve written this post to help advise GCSE and A-level students about what to look for when applying to apprenticeships.

 Regardless of what any employer advertises, an apprenticeship should always be a paid training programme.
 Although there isn’t a single rate of pay for apprentices (pay varies depending on your employer and the job itself), there is a minimum agreed rate set by the government.

-Employers must pay apprentices at least £3.50 per hour - that rate applies if you're under 19 or if you're over 19 and in your first year of the programme.
-(From April 2018 onwards, this rate will rise to £3.70).
+Employers must pay apprentices at least £3.70 per hour - that rate applies if you're under 19 or if you're over 19 and in your first year of the programme (April 2018 figures).

 For more information about this, read our article about how much apprentices are paid.